-How can accurate books and records help the self employed in Canada save taxes?
-The answer is that accurate books and records ensure that all expenses are captured on your business’ financial statements and personal tax return.
+How can accurate books and records help save taxes for self-employed in Canada?
+Accurate books and records ensure that all expenses are captured on your business’ financial statements and personal tax return.
 This way, nothing is missed.

 The best way to keep accurate books and records is to purchase an accounting software program such as QuickBooks or Simply Accounting.
 For very small businesses, a spreadsheet can also be used to record business expenses.

-By incorporating your company, your business profits will be subject to a very low tax rate of 16.5%.
-On the other hand, the business profits of unincorporated businesses are included in the owner’s taxable income, which are taxed at 46.4% (the highest income tax bracket).
+By incorporating your company, your business profits will be subject to a very low tax rate of 15%.
+On the other hand, the business profits of unincorporated businesses are included in the owner’s taxable income, which are taxed at 53.5% (the highest income tax bracket in 2016).

 Incorporating your company you will also open yourself to more tax saving opportunities through income splitting.

 6. Individual Pension Plan (IPP)